PawanSinghChaudhary-26/DevOps-Practices/DevOps-Practices.md

 👉 How to store credentials in Jenkins securely?<br>
 👉 How can we stop a Jenkins job from being executed temporarily?<br>

-=>along with it hands on experience on Jenkin tool.
+=> along with it hands on experience on Jenkins tool.